 5. Pickleball Courts

 Pickleball is becoming more popular around the country.
-This small-scale version of tennis is growing rapidly in the Charlotte area, as pointed out by a recent article in the Union County Weekly.
+This small-scale version of tennis is growing rapidly in the Charlotte area.
 The smaller size of the court (about 1/3 of a tennis court) makes it easier to fit in backyard living plans than a tennis court.

 Want to get started on a landscaping plan?
 We design and build what we design in the Charlotte metro area.